As a fleet grows, managing trailers quickly becomes a significant challenge. This is where trailer tracking systems come in. Why?

 While systems can vary, a fleet asset tracking system can typically track any trailer type, including flatbeds, reefers, dry vans, low boys, and more.
 Modern systems like the Motive Asset Gateway go a step further and can track other valuable assets such as equipment.

-How do fleets use commercial trailer tracking systems?
+How do fleets use tracking systems?

 Trailer tracking systems come with a number of benefits that go far beyond answering, “where’s my trailer?”
 Here are a few of the top ways fleets use trailer tracking in their operations: